PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 **connmanctl** is a command-line interface (CLI).
 It can operate in two modes:

-* A plain synchronous command input, when you want to run just one or two commands.
+* A plain command input, when you want to run just one or two commands.
 Enter `connmanctl` followed by a command to initiate that command.
 For example, we can trigger an immediate run of the command `state`:

     ```
     # connmanctl state